 Download a PDF of the briefing here.

 To get a glimpse of what the “future of telecom” (the “FoT”) could look like, we point to the potential capabilities of 5G wireless technologies, and the planned buildout of the FirstNet carrier-grade public safety network, along with the rapidly evolving customer needs relating to Internet of Things (IoT) services and service models.

 Instead of focusing on this potential growth, most industry analysts are focused on achieving market equilibrium (at no or low growth) through industry consolidation.
 Witness the flurry of activity and rumors around horizontal consolidation (Sprint and T-Mobile), cross network platform consolidation (Verizon and Charter; Sprint and Charter; or Sprint/TMUS/Comcast/Charter), and vertical acquisitions (AT&T and Time Warner).
-Similarly, most financial analysts are focused on the sustainability of dividend payments and the ability to refinance debt on favorable terms, as the two most important support mechanisms for the current valuations of telecom companies.
+Similarly, most financial analysts are focused on the sustainability of dividend payments and the ability to refinance debt on favorable terms, as the two most important support mechanisms for the current valuations of companies in the telecommunications industry.

 If incumbent carriers fail to do so, then non-carrier service providers and systems integrators will continue to fill the void, fulfilling customer needs and creating enormous value by offering virtual network functionality that rides on the carriers’ “dumb” pipes and “best efforts” services.

 When corporate leaders talk about transformation, they often mean doing what they are currently doing better, faster, and cheaper.
 That is a recipe for short-term survival, but not long-term sustainability, and certainly not long-term growth.
 In the telecom industry, companies are spending more than ever – $56 billion in capital expenditures in 2016 – while enjoying lower returns as subsequent generations of standards and technologies depreciate at an accelerating pace (see figure 1).